cloudera/dist_test/README.md

 * Luci, which is an Isolate compatible rewrite in Go (much faster than the original Python implementation).
 Follow the README for directions as to installing Luci.
 If you haven't installed  a Go program from source before, this can be involved.

         https://github.com/luci/luci-go
+Note that luci-go is only compilable using GO 1.4.
+Compiling with GO 1.5 will result in internal import violation problem.
+See details at https://docs.google.com/document/d/1e8kOo3r51b2BWtTs_1uADIA5djfXhPT36s6eHVRIvaU/edit.

 * dist_test, which is has a client for submitting to our internal distributed test infrastructure: